 Gregory Lipton specializes in Islamic studies and the study of mysticism.
 His research focuses on how medieval formations of Islamic mysticism have been re-imagined in Western modernity.

 Gregory received his PhD from the University of North Carolina at Chapel Hill in December 2013.
-His most recent book Rethinking Ibn ‘Arabi is under contract with Oxford University Press.
+His most recent book Rethinking Ibn ‘Arabi will be published with Oxford University Press in May, 2018.

 Spring 2018 — Wednesday 1:30 p.m. to 3:30 p.m. or by appointment